offbeatwp/documentation/basics__globals.md

 First of all, I have made a class GeneralHelper (located in App/Helpers).
-The only thing the class is doing is return the $_GET value.
+The only thing this class is doing is return the $_GET value.

 ```php